menu

 Simple Assault Charges in Houston

-Simple Assault Penalties
+Misdemeanor Simple Assault Penalties

-If a simple assault results only in minor injuries, it generally is charged as a Class A misdemeanor, with penalties of up to 1 year in jail and/or $4,000 in fines.
+If a simple assault results only in minor injuries, it generally is charged as a Class A misdemeanor, with penalties of up to 1 year in county jail and/or $4,000 in fines.

-In certain circumstances, a simple assault charge can be increased to a 3rd degree felony.
+In certain circumstances, a simple assault charge can be increased to a 3rd Degree Felony.
 This can happen if the assault is committed against:

 • A public servant or government official.